trezor-graveyard/bitcore-deb/README.md

   * Change listening port
   * Change ports in zmqpubrawtx, zmqpubrawtx
   * Change port to bitcoind in rpcport
+* Update nginx:
+  * Change port
+  * Edit the server name
 * Add new line to debian changelog (use dch -i)
 * Modify installation procedure in bitcore-btc/Makefile, at least replace link to github repository.
-* Search for all "bitcoin" strings and consider if they need to be updated for given coin.
+* Search for all "bitcoin" and "btc" strings and consider if they need to be updated for given coin.
 * Update registry below

 UASF